Debt Collection Laws: Can I Sue a Debt Collector or Collection Agency?

 Federal law permits individuals and groups of individuals to sue collection agencies, but you must sue within one year of any alleged violation of your rights.
 If you do win, you can recover any damages you suffered plus an additional amount of up to $1,000 called "statutory" damages.
 Your award may also include recovering the court costs and any attorney fees you had to pay to file the lawsuit.

 It might be difficult to prove that your rights were violated, and the burden of proof will be on you.
 Keep detailed records of the dates and times the collector has called you.
-Write down his name and make note of the phone number if you have Caller ID.
+Write down their name and make note of the phone number if you have Caller ID.
 Keep notes on what was said.
 This information is absolutely critical to proving a case of harassment in court.

 What to Expect From the Debt Collector